aeternity/protocol/consensus/miner_signalled_consensus.md

 - Uses the whole field `info` i.e. is not a bitmask.
 - Is meant to be a pseudorandom number, so to limit the risk of the same value being used by simultaneous competing consensus protocol proposals.
-- Is part of the validation rules of the new consensus protocol.
+- Is not necessarily part of the validation rules of the new consensus protocol.
+  For the sake of clarity: the miner signalling is orthogonal to the validation rules of the new consensus protocol.
+  This means that, if the network resonably settles - via miner signalling - on activating the new consensus protocol and a user starts a node configuring the new consensus protocol as unconditionally effective at the same height as the (past) miner-signalled consensus upgrade height, the node may - depending on the chain forks observed on the network - follow as best valid chain a chain fork that upgraded to the new consensus protocol at the configured height even if without a majority of "signals" in the "signalling" block interval.

 ### Parameters